Shih-Jen Hwang

 Shih-Jen Hwang (born 1960) is a Taiwanese-American biostatistician and epidemiologist.
 She is a staff scientist in the Laboratory for Cardiovascular Epidemiology and Genomics at the National Heart, Lung, and Blood Institute.
 She is an investigator on the Framingham Heart Study.

+Education

 Hwang completed a B.S. in nursing at Kaohsiung Medical University and a M.P.H. in epidemiology at the National Taiwan University.
 She earned a M.H.S. and Ph.D. in epidemiology at Johns Hopkins Bloomberg School of Public Health.
-Her 1994 dissertation was titled, Study of oral clefts: search for genetic variability and gene-environment interaction.
+Her 1994 doctoral dissertation was titled, Study of oral clefts: search for genetic variability and gene-environment interaction.